 Archer & Olive

 This company and their notebooks are at the top of my list because they truly hit all the benchmarks of a superior notebook.
-In fact, they may be the only notebook that offers brilliant white paper that is bleed proof.
+In fact, they may be the only notebook that offers a brilliant white paper that is bleed proof.
 Additionally, they offer

 - Bright white paper